amyleadem/uswds-proposals/proposals/proposal-template.md

 <!---
 Welcome!
 Thank you for contributing to the U.S. Web Design System.
-Your contributions are vital to our success and we are glad you want to share your ideas.
+Your contributions are vital to our success and we are glad you're here to share your ideas.

 A few things to remember when filling out the template:
 - An asterisk (*) indicates a required field.
 - You must complete all required fields before your proposal can be considered for the Design System.
-  However, to initially submit a proposal you must only complete the “Summary” and “Motivation” sections.
+  However, to initially submit a proposal you must only complete [TK].
   You or someone else can finish the rest later.
 - You can find full instructions for creating a proposal in the uswds-proposals repo: https://github.com/amyleadem/uswds-proposals/blob/add-readme-and-template/proposals/proposal-template.md